JiriChara/vuex-crud/README.md

 ### Actions

-Vuex-CRUD ships with following actions:
+Vuex-CRUD ships with following actions (config is configuration for axios):

 ```js
 {